tran-ethan/Bus-reservation-system/README.md

 2. Navigate to the root directory of the project.

-3. Execute the following command at the root directory, or double-click on the JAR file to execute it:
+3. Double-click on the JAR file to execute it, or execute the following command at the root directory:
     ```shell
     java -jar BusReservationSystem.jar
     ```